w-okada/voice-changer/README.md

 * Only `rmvpe_onnx`, `crepe_tiny_onnx` and `crepe_full_onnx` are available in the list of **F0 Det.**.

-* When using a laptop with integrated GPU and dedicated GPU, reduced performance can be observed when running the voice changer on built-in display.
+* When using a laptop with integrated GPU and dedicated GPU, severely degraded performance (up to 50% reduction) can be observed when running the voice changer on built-in display.

+* Slightly degraded performance (up to 25% reduction) can be observed with multi-GPU setups.

 ### All versions